ATOM-Arm/docs/branching.md

-[# Branching Guide for the Project
+# Branching Guide for the Project

-This document explains how to manage and use branches in our repository.
+This document explains how to manage and use branches in any repository of this project.
 The branch structure is organized into **long branches** (for main areas of the project) and **short branches** (for specific tasks, such as new features).

 ## Branch Structure